 Features DSM-5th and the American Journal of Psychiatry as the cornerstones of an online collection of psychiatric references, including textbooks, journals, self-assessment tools and APA practice guidelines.
 Search across the collection or within an individual title.
 A-Z index also available.
 Seamless access to current and older journal content.

-[American Psychiatric Publishing]
+[American Psychiatric Association ]

 Covers the professional and academic literature in psychology and related disciplines including medicine, psychiatry, nursing, sociology, education, pharmacology, physiology, linguistics, and other areas.
 Includes more than 3.7 million records.